spacetelescope/jwst/docs/jwst/ramp_fitting/main.rst

 VAR_POISSON, and VAR_RNOISE which contain the slopes, uncertainties in the slopes, y-intercept, uncertainty in the y-intercept, fitting weights, the variance of the slope due to poisson noise only, and the variance of the slope due to read noise only for each segment of each pixel.
-(Calculation of the two variance arrays requires retrieving readnoise and gain values from their respective reference files.)
 The y-intercept refers to the result of the fit at an exposure time of zero.
 This product also contains a 3-D array called PEDESTAL, which gives the signal at zero exposure time for each pixel, and the 4-D CRMAG array, which contains the magnitude of each group that was flagged as having a CR hit.
 By default, the name of this output file is based on the name of the input file and will have the suffix '_fitopt'; the user can override this name by specifying a name using the parameter opt_name.
 In this optional output product, the pedestal array is calculated for each integration by extrapolating the final slope (the weighted average of the slopes of all of ramp segments in the integration) for each pixel from its value at the first group to an exposure time of zero.
 Any pixel that is saturated on the first group is given a pedestal value of 0.
 Before compression, the cosmic ray magnitude array is equivalent to the input SCI array but with the only nonzero values being those whose pixel locations are flagged in the input GROUPDQ as cosmic ray hits.
 The array is compressed, removing all groups in which all the values are 0 for pixels having at least one group with a non-zero magnitude.
 The order of the cosmic rays within the ramp is preserved.

 Slopes and their variances are calculated for each segment, for each integration,